danielfinnerty/PFDA/README.md

-# Programming For data Analytics
+# Programming For Data Analytics

-Daniel Finnerty Reposity.
+By: Daniel Finnerty

 ## Contents

 - Assignments
+    - Contains the coding from weekly assignments during the module
 - Project
+    - The main project data, notebook, and associatated README file.
-- My work
+- My-work
+    - General code for testing/debugging

+# End